Patterns in American Racism

 The Paradox of Progress

-This award-winning collection of six video-based online modules and a Facilitator Resource teaches the history of anti-Black racism in the United States and helps participants understand how history impacts our current reality.
-Rich pedagogical support—including real-life case studies, reflection exercises, and practical tools—encourage engagement and promote action.
+This award-winning collection of six video-based modules and a Facilitator Resource explores the history of anti-Black racism in the United States and examines how historical patterns continue to shape our world today.
+Through real-life case studies, reflection exercises, and practical tools, the collection encourages thoughtful engagement, deeper understanding, and meaningful conversation—whether explored independently or within workplace, classroom, or community settings.

 Explore the Table of Contents